mheinzler/EnvironmentSettings/README.md

   "project_path", "project", "project_name", "project_base_name", "packages"

 * **sublime_variables_prefix**
-  It may be useful to add a prefix to those variables so that they don't confict with yours
+  It may be useful to add a prefix to those variables so that they don't conflict with yours

 * **sublime_variables_capitalized**
   Those variables can be all capitalised if you wish.